Redy1908/GreenWay-Backend/README.md

 This will create the file ```GreenWay-realm.json``` in the current directory.

-> :warning: This set up is only for development/prototyping, <u> DO NOT </u> use it in production :warning:
+> :warning: This set up is only for development/prototyping <u>DO NOT</u> use it in production :warning:

 ## Running the Project